herter4171/everlaw_challenge/Readme.md

 * [herter_the_script.sh](herter_the_script.sh): Shell script with all desired functionality
 * [herter_the_script.log](herter_the_script.log): Outcome from running the above using
     * A fresh Ubuntu 18.04 EC2 instance
-    * Input parameters given in my write-up
+    * Input parameters given below

 These are the csv-related parameters I used for most of my testing.
 * URL: https://data.ok.gov/sites/default/files/unspsc%20codes_3.csv